The following professionals lent their expertise to this article:

 Does the length of the program fit your schedule?

-Some programs exist in an accelerated program and allow students to complete assignments at times that work with their schedules.
-Other programs take longer and do not allow for as much flexibility.
+Some programs progress at an accelerated pace and require students to attend classes at specific times on certain days.
+Other programs take longer but allow more schedule flexibility.

 Will your program help you get licensed?